-There are plenty research result to date about video advertising (including mobile ads).
-But for those already familiar with above mentioned topics I’d like to introduce native video advertising.
+There are plenty research results to date about video advertising (including mobile ads).
+But for those already familiar with the topics mentioned above, I’d like to introduce native video advertising.

 Today, the effectiveness and popularity of native videos are well studied in social networks.
 User interaction, total users reached, touch frequency, Return on Investment (ROI) – each of these metrics looks like a promise of a bright future for ad campaigns.
-But there is still little information about performance and efficiency of native videos in mobile.
-In particular on premium publishers’ websites where the inline video advertising are increasingly popular and in demand.
+But there is still little information about the performance and efficiency of native videos on mobile.
+In particular on premium publishers’ websites where the inline video advertising is increasingly popular and in demand.

-Recently, automatic advertising procurement service The Drum published its own research – the result of analysing more than 30 million online videos that went through their platform in 4 months: from January to April 2018.
-According to the researchers, what they got as a result surprised them.
+Recently, automatic advertising procurement service The Drum published its research – the result of analyzing more than 30 million online videos that went through their platform in 4 months: from January to April 2018.
+According to the researchers, what they got, as a result, surprised them.
 Native video advertising works.

-Research revealed that mobile users tend to spend time watching commercials on public websites.
+The research revealed that mobile users tend to spend time watching commercials on public websites.
 And a lot more than standard 6 (six) seconds of attention span.
-In fact, 72% of users who watched the video within 6 seconds will continue to do so until about 22 seconds.
-A 15-to-22-second live live video media yields better engagement rate than same format on desktop.
+72% of users who watched the video within 6 seconds will continue to do so until about 22 seconds.
+A 15-to-22-second live video media yields better engagement rates than the same format on desktop.